stdevPavelmc/mailad/Features.md

 ## Daily mail traffic summary

-The account configured as the mail administrator _(or the ones associated to the SYSADMINS group, if specified)_ will receive a daily summary of yesterday's mail traffic; the resume is built with the pflogsumm tool.
+The account configured as the mail system administrator _(or the ones associated to the SYSADMINS group, if specified)_ will receive a daily summary of the mail traffic of the previous day.
+The resume is built with the pflogsumm tool.

 [Return to index](Features.md#mailad-features-explained)

 ## Data from deleted users is handled with extreme care

-In most mailservers when you remove a user from the user's list his mail storage (maildir in our case) is automatically erased.
-In our case we choose to act with more caution: the user's maildir will not be deleted at once.
+In most mailservers when you remove a user from the system its mail storage (maildir in our case) is automatically erased.
+In our case we choose to act with more caution: the user's maildir will not be deleted instantly.

-We will left the user's maildir intact for you to review or recover a business-critical email from a big boss to that user if this is the case.
-Yes, all sysadmins had been in this situation, a "ultra big boss" needs a mail from that erased mailbox, ouch!
+We will left the user's maildir intact for you to review or recover any business-critical email.
 You can recover the mail by re-creating the user account in the AD and login with the credentials.

-Each month you will receive a mail from your mail server notifying you about left behind maildirs, you are free to take action about them (usually making a backup and then erase the offending maildir is enough)
+Each month you will receive a mail from your mail server notifying you about left-behind maildirs, you are free to take action about them (usually making a backup and then erase the offending maildir is enough).

 Here we play a trick:

-- Maildirs for deleted users between 0 to 10 months (actually 9.7) will be notified to take action.
+- Administrators with maildirs for deleted users between 0 to 10 months (actually 9.7) will be notified to take action.
-- Maildirs for deleted users between 10 to 11.999 months will be warned about imminent removal.
+- Administrators with maildirs for deleted users between 10 to 11.999 months will be warned about imminent removal.
-- Maildirs for deleted users older than 365 days (1 year) will be removed and you will receive the removal notification.
+- Maildirs for deleted users older than 365 days (1 year) will be removed and the administrator will receive the removal notification.

-Well no quite, the first time you will not get the maildirs removed, you will be notified about the maildirs that _will be_ erased and the way to activate that feature.
+Well not quite.
+The first time maildirs will not be removed, you just will be notified about the maildirs that _will be_ erased and the way to activate that feature.

 To activate that option you need to set the option `MAILDIRREMOVAL="yes"` in the config file `/etc/mailad/mailad.conf` _(you don't have that option? it's time to upgrade... see [Painless upgrades](Features.md#painless-upgrades))_ and then re-provision the server with this command: